 Image description: A white woman with blonde/brown hair.
 Fringe tucked behind her ears with the rest tied back.
 She is wearing a blue shirt over a white t-shirt and silver hoop earrings.
 She is sitting on a roof, behind her are brick walls, buildings and trees all blurred together.

 Belinda Zhawi is a Zimbabwean literary & sound artist.
 She is the author of Small Inheritances (ignitionpress, 2018) & South of South East (Bad Betty Press, 2019), co-founder of literary arts platform BORN::FREE & experiments with sound/text performance as MA.MOYO.
 Her work has been broadcast & published on various platforms including The White Review, NTS Live, Boiler Room & BBC Radio 3, 4 & 6.
 She has held residencies with ICA London, Serpentine Galleries & Triangle France to name a few.
 Belinda hosts Juju Fission (RTM FM), a monthly radio broadcast.
 She lives & works in South East London.

 Image description: A Black woman with cornrows, in a red garment, looks over her shoulder towards the camera.

-We’ll be showcasing each of the Associate Artists on our Instagram channel over the coming month, so make sure you’re following us @brxhousetheatre!
+We’ll be showcasing each of the Associate Artists and their work with us, so make sure you’re following @brxhousetheatre!